A Ladin municipality in Alta Badia dominated by the Sasso di Santa Croce, with the Santa Croce sanctuary and the Armentara meadows.

 - The village of La Val and the Armentara meadows, the flowering pastures at the foot of the Sasso di Santa Croce.

-- The Pralongià plateau, the large sunny balcony of meadows and mountain huts of Alta Badia.
+- The Pralongià plateau, the wide sunny balcony of meadows and huts in Alta Badia.

-- The Santa Croce sanctuary, a place of pilgrimage at the foot of its wall, and the trails that climb toward the Fanes-Sennes-Braies Nature Park.
+- The Santa Croce sanctuary, a place of pilgrimage at the foot of its wall, and the trails climbing towards the Fanes-Sennes-Braies Nature Park.

 Frequently asked questions

-The Santa Croce sanctuary at the foot of its wall, the Armentara meadows with their spring flowers and the Pralongià plateau.
-It is the most traditional and agricultural face of Alta Badia.
+The Santa Croce sanctuary at the foot of its wall, the Armentara meadows with their blooms and the Pralongià plateau.
+It is the most traditional and rural face of Alta Badia.

 Why is it called Badia?

-The name Badia comes from the area's old religious ties and gives its name to the whole valley, Val Badia.
-The municipality gathers hamlets and farms scattered below the wall of the Sasso di Santa Croce, one of the oldest places of pilgrimage in the Dolomites.
+The name Badia comes from the old religious ties of the area and gives its name to the whole valley, the Val Badia.
+The municipality gathers hamlets and farmsteads scattered below the wall of the Sasso di Santa Croce, one of the oldest places of pilgrimage in the Dolomites.